 For those who have had the experience of keeping watch over a sick person through the night, especially if it was a very close loved one, you know what it means to fight off sleep.
-You do everything in your power to stay awake; you use every ounce of strength; you draw on all your resource, but even so you fall asleep, perhaps only briefly, moments that escape your control.
+You do everything in your power to stay awake; you use every ounce of strength; you draw on all your resources, but even so you fall asleep, perhaps only briefly, moments that escape your control.
 The same happens in life: though we try with all our might to stay alert, sometimes we just fall asleep.

 We fall asleep out of tiredness or out of distrust.
 We fall asleep because we are disappointed or because we don’t want to see the truth of things around us.
 We fall asleep because we are superficial or because we have lost the courage to hold out a little longer.

-This passage of the Gospel describes the sleepiness that spreads through the community that tires of waiting for the Bridegroom.
+This passage of the Gospel from Matthew 25 describes the sleepiness that spreads through the community that tires of waiting for the Bridegroom.
 It should be a night of celebration and joy because He that we have been waiting for is finally returning: the Bridegroom, the one that brings the fullness of life.
 But instead, the night becomes frustrating: things don’t happen as we had hoped.
 God doesn’t work according to our schedule and the Bridegroom does not arrive when we want him to.

 According to the parable, everyone falls asleep: both the wise virgins and the foolish ones.
 It is as if to say that falling asleep is inevitable, a fact of life.
 It is not avoiding sleep that differentiates the wise from the foolish.